Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 How to Embed Google Calendar into WordPress Manually

-Google Calendar is created in such a manner that embedding it into your website will be as easy as embedding Google Form, or embedding a YouTube video, both of which we’ve already covered.
-Nevertheless, all of these products are created by Google, which in some way guarantees and ease of use and integration.
+Google Calendar is created in such a manner that embedding it into your website will be as easy as embedding Google Forms or embedding a YouTube video, both of which we’ve already covered.
+Nevertheless, all of these products are created by Google, which in some way guarantees ease of use and integration.

-1. Log in Your Google Account
+1. Log in to Your Google Account

 Bear in mind that all of this should be done from your computer, and not from your Google Calendar App.
 As the proper code cannot be copied from the app.